warabi1062/dittory/docs/index.md

     details: Automatically finds props and arguments that are always passed the same value across your entire codebase.
   - icon: "⚡"
     title: Fast Analysis
-    details: Built on ts-morph for efficient TypeScript/TSX parsing with full type awareness.
+    details: Built on ts-morph for efficient TypeScript/TSX parsing.
+Requires a tsconfig.json in your project.
   - icon: "🛠️"
     title: Flexible Configuration
     details: Configure via CLI options or config files.
 Supports both JavaScript and JSON configs.